 - Theft, breaking and entering.

-During a criminal records search, usually won’t find out if they has had any moving violations, like:
+During a criminal records search, usually won’t find out if they have had any moving violations, like:

 - Drivers license revoked or suspended.